 The land purchase was made from a real estate developer named William Mattix.
 Young Bertha may have purchased the land as a result of a trip made to the Jersey shore with family or friends - the B&O Railroad advertised numerous train excursions to Atlantic City and Ocean City, NJ in the Fairmont, WV newspaper at the time.
-Or perhaps Bertha simply responded to a sham newspaper advertisement.
-Nothing seems to have come of the land.
+Nothing seems to have come of the land - perhaps taxes were never paid.